Butterflies, Birds and Bridges Loop - Canning River Regional Park

 We opted for a delicious breakfast at the Canning River Cafe before heading off on our walk.
 We crossed the Kent Street Weir and followed the dual use path along the rivers edge.
 Even with map in hand the signposting for the walks wasn't particularly clear once we were underway so we walked a combination of trails.
 The flat paved pathways are dual use so you can cycle or walk the trail.

-To make the day more exciting download the This is Canning app to discover the City of Canning's natural, cultural and historical highlights.
+To make the day more exciting download the This is Canning app to discover the City of Canning's natural, cultural and historical highlights, or Nature Play WA's Play Trails App for the Kent St Play Trail.

 This 4 km loop follows the Canning River upstream passing through a variety of landscape including sedge meadows, paperbark forest and mature woodlands.
 The best time of year for this walk is winter and spring when the wetlands are full and there is plenty of bird life around.